HeroicKatora/abpfiff/Readme.md

 necessary for interacting with the kernel system.
 Some little helpers are added but not beyond the minimalism (avoids generics or extra dependencies).

+The name is bacronym for:

+> A BPF InterFace Foundation

 ## Goals

 In decreasing order of priority.